DFE-Digital/school-experience-devops/README.md

 ## Prerequisites

-The user must have access to an Azure subscription with contributer privileges.
+The user must have access to an Azure subscription with contributor privileges and also have [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) installed on the machine where the scripts will be run.

-## Deployment
+## Running Deployment Script

 Usage: